The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 As the name suggests, \textit{quota methods} \cite{balinski_young:1977r,balinski_young:1982} are engineered to satisfy quota, and deliver to each state either its lower quota or upper quota (unless the rounded quota itself lies outside prescribed bounds, in which case the assignment must be shifted to saturate the relevant bound).

 In a pure quota method, each state is assigned either its lower quota or upper quota by rounding the exact quota $q_s$ up or down.
-If the total house size is fixed ahead of time, the rounding must depend on some sort of prioritization criterion across the states, in order that the total number of representatives achieves its predetermined target.
-Note that each state is to appear at most once on any such actual or implicit prioritization list, so can only receive at most one seat more than its lower quota.
+If the total house size is fixed in advance, the rounding cannot be achieved by a universal rounding function, but must depend on some sort of prioritization criterion across the states, in order that the total number of representatives achieves its predetermined target.
+Note that each state is to appear at most once on any such actual or implicit rounding prioritization list, so can only receive at most one seat more than its lower quota.
 If the total number of seats is not fixed precisely in advance, then a uniform rounding rule could be applied to all states, leading however to a House size that may differ from the original target used to calculate the quotas.

-With additional lower or upper bound constraints, a pure quota method must be modified: either a state is instead assigned the closest boundary value if the rounded quota lies outside the allowed range, or else one works with the fair shares rather than the original exact quotas, and the rounding algorithm is applied only to those states with fractional fair shares in order to assign remaining seats, in which case the method might be better described as a fair-share method rather than a quota method.
+With additional lower or upper bounds, a pure quota method must be modified to accommodate these constraints: either a state is instead assigned the closest boundary value if the rounded quota lies outside the allowed range, or else one works with the fair shares rather than the original exact quotas, and the rounding algorithm is applied only to those states with fractional fair shares while assigning the remaining seats, in which case the method might be better described as a fair-share method rather than a quota method.

 Many quota methods are prone to the trifecta of Alabama, Population, and New State paradoxes.
 There is one quota method (introduced by Balinski and Young, and described below) which avoids the Alabama paradox, but all quota methods remain susceptible to the Population Paradox.